soracte/dirscan/README.md

 The files themselves are simple text files.
 Each line in these files contains an absolute path to a directory.
 Examples can be found in the root folder of the project (``readable.txt`` and ``writable.txt``).

+## Note
+There is no way to explicitly specify a tree, but this is not necessary since only the readable/writable folders are relevant anyway.